 - The extensor carpi radialis brevis is inserted on the dorsal surface of the base, immediately beyond the styloid process.

 - The oblique head of the adductor pollicis arises from the palmar surface of the base.

 - The transverse head of the adductor pollicis arises from the distal two-third of palmar margin of the shaft.

 Base of fourth metacarpal possesses two small oval facets on its lateral side for the third metacarpal, and on its medial side ii has a single elongated facet for the fifth metacarpal.
 It articulates with the capitate, the hamate, and the third and fifth metacarpals.

 The base of the fifth metacarpal has an elongated articular strip on its lateral side for the fourth metacarpal.
 The medial side of the base is nonarticular and bears a tubercle.

 The fifth metacarpal articulates with the hamate and the fourth metacarpal.

 - The extensor carpi ulnaris is inserted on the tubercle at the base.

-- The oppenens digiti minimi is inserted on the medial surface of the shaft.
+- The opponens digiti minimi is inserted on the medial surface of the shaft.

-Primary center for shaft appears in ninth week of development.
-Secondary centre for the head appears in the second to fifth metacarpals, and for the base in the first metacarpal 2nd year and fuses with the shaft at about 16—18 years.
+Primary center for shaft appears in the ninth week of development.
+Secondary center for the head appears in the second to fifth metacarpals and for the base in the first metacarpal 2nd year and fuses with the shaft at about 16—18 years.